tsuru/gandalf/docs/source/api.rst

 * `author-email`: The email of the author
 * `committer-name`: The name of the committer
 * `committer-email`: The email of the committer
-* `branch`: The name of the branch this commit will bi applied to
+* `branch`: The name of the branch this commit will be applied to
-* `zipfile`: A ZIP with files and directory structure
+* `zipfile`: A ZIP file with files and directory structure for this commit.
+These files will copied on top of current repository contents.

+Due to files being added over current existing repository contents, it's not possible to remove exiting files from the repository.
+It's only possible to add or modify existing ones.

 Example URL (http://gandalf-server omitted for clarity)::